-- increase the parking rates for the existing on-street parking areas; - implement pay for parking in the nine or ten off-street lots serving the main street commercial parking area with a cost less than the on-street spaces to encourage long term parkers to utilize the off-street lots;9 - implement minimum monthly parking rates for the general public and municipal employees equal to the cost of a transit pass to support transit use and generate funds (e.g. the current cost of a monthly transit pass is \$120) for parking and TDM programs; - discontinue the practice of permitting a parking 'fee holiday' that the City has previously approved for the month of December for on-street parking in Port Credit; - add more on-street pay for parking zones; - charge for parking on the City-owned unopened road allowance adjacent to the Port Credit GO Station10; and - expand the existing time period for pay parking from Monday to Saturday, 10 a.m.
-5 p.m. to Include weekday evenings and Sundays.
+- increase the parking rates for the existing on-street parking areas; - implement pay for parking in the nine or ten off-street lots serving the main street commercial parking area with a cost less than the on-street spaces to encourage long term parkers to utilize the off-street lots;9 - implement minimum monthly parking rates for the general public and municipal employees equal to the cost of a transit pass to support transit use and generate funds (e.g. the current cost of a monthly transit pass is \$120) for parking and TDM programs; - discontinue the practice of permitting a parking 'fee holiday' that the City has previously approved for the month of December for on-street parking in Port Credit.
+Prior to implementation, additional public consultation with the business community is required; - add more on-street pay for parking zones; - charge for parking on the City-owned unopened road allowance adjacent to the Port Credit GO Station 10; and - expand the existing time period for pay parking from Monday to Saturday, 10 a.m.
+5 p.m. to include weekday and Saturday evenings and Sundays.
 This will also distribute the cost of providing public parking more equitably between the commercial uses that benefit from it through the day, and stores and restaurants that operate into the evenings and on Sundays.